WHAT WE ARE LED TO BELIEVE

 Let's look at one more activity: Fishing.
 How can a man sit for hours upon end watching his rod or float waiting for a bite, only to catch the fish and probably then throw them back at the end of the day?
 It's the same old story.
 He is experiencing trance, a form of narrowing of attention, yet with fishing which can become an addictive sport, the watching of his rod or float is a form of eye fixation.
 Any form of eye fixation will enhance a level of trance.

 Now if you are thinking of trying hypnotherapy maybe a leaflet has dropped through your door, or possibly you have been looking on the internet to find out if hypnotherapy could help you.
 The sort of information you would find is as above and as below.
+These leaflets, websites, posters and other forms of marketing try to answer many frequently asked hypnotherapy questions.

 1. Hypnotherapy is a state of relaxation and concentration with a heightened awareness induced by suggestion.
 It is a natural state of relaxation.